Drawing Fibonacci Expansion Levels on Upward and Downward Gold Trend

 We use Fibonacci extension levels to estimate where the movement will reach.
 There are 2 important extension levels; 61.8 % Fibonacci expansion level and 100 % Fibonacci expansion level, these levels are used for taking profit.

-On the example below you can see that the Fibonacci extension is plotted along the direction of the trend, since the trend is upward - the Fibonacci expansion is plotted upwards.
+On the example below you can see that the Fibonacci extension is drawn along the direction of the trend, since the trend is upward - the Fibonacci expansion is drawn upwards.

 These Fibonacci expansion levels are displayed as horizontal lines above the indicator, showing profit taking areas.
 In the example below if you had used of 100 % extension you would have made nice profit from the buy trade.